-The Master of Education degree at Southwestern College meets the needs of area teachers as well as provides assistance for those seeking national certification through the National Board for Professional Teaching Standards.
+The master of education degree at Southwestern College meets the needs of area teachers as well as provides assistance for those seeking national certification through the National Board for Professional Teaching Standards (NBPTS).
 Majors in curriculum and instruction or special education are offered.
+Most Southwestern graduate students are professionals employed in education or other fields.
+To accommodate the needs of these students, graduate classes are scheduled evenings and weekends in six and 12-week sessions.